fr3dyos/pizzacontroller/README.md

 - Verify microstepping pins (MS1, MS2, MS3) are set correctly for 1/256 mode
 - Ensure adequate power supply voltage and current
 - Check Serial Monitor for initialization messages

+## Code Optimizations

+The code has been optimized for better maintainability and readability:

+- **Enum Usage:** Replaced magic numbers with descriptive enum values (`NONE`, `JOG`, `SPEED`, `ACCEL`, `SAVE_POS`, `GOTO`, `GOTO_SAVED`) for menu states
+- **AccelStepper Library:** Uses the AccelStepper library for smooth acceleration/deceleration instead of manual step timing
+- **Persistent Settings:** Motor parameters (steps per revolution, max speed, acceleration) are saved to non-volatile memory
+- **Modular Functions:** Code is organized into logical functions for better readability and maintenance

+## LCD Menu System

+The controller includes a user-friendly LCD menu system for easy operation without a computer.
+The 16x2 I2C LCD displays menu options, and a 5-button analog keypad allows navigation and input.

+### Menu Options

+1. **Jog**: Manually move the motor by entering the number of steps
+2. **Change Speed**: Adjust the maximum speed setting
+3. **Change Accel**: Adjust the acceleration setting
+4. **Home**: Move the motor to the home position (0)
+5. **Reset Home**: Set the current position as the new home (requires confirmation)
+6. **Save Position**: Save the current position to one of 5 slots (requires confirmation)
+7. **Go to Position**: Move to an absolute position (can be negative)
+8. **Go to Saved Position**: Load a saved position from one of 5 slots

+### Keypad Controls

+- **Up/Down**: Navigate through menu items
+- **Left/Right**: Adjust values in sub-menus (increment/decrement by 10)
+- **Up/Down in sub-menu**: Adjust values by 100
+- **Select**: Enter sub-menu or execute action

+### Menu Navigation

+1. Use Up/Down buttons to select a menu item
+2. Press Select to enter the sub-menu for that item
+3. Use Left/Right/Up/Down to adjust the value
+4. Press Select again to execute the action and return to the main menu

 ## Advanced Features